temporalio/documentation/docs/cloud/tcld/namespace.md

 _Required modifier_

-Specify the Namespace hosted on Temporal Cloud to be deleted.
+Specify a Namespace hosted on Temporal Cloud.
+If not specified, the value of the environment variable $TEMPORAL_CLOUD_NAMESPACE is used.

 Alias: `-n`